Who is Sarah Richardson, PhD?

 - Always treat clients and animals with respect and kindness, withholding judgement, and sharing and implementing advice and approaches that are based in the most current scientific knowledge about dog behavior.
 To this end, Dr. Sarah consults and confers frequently with other professionals and attends dozens of hours of continuing education every year.

 - Recognize that behaviors reflect underlying emotional states that must be understood, addressed, and potentially modified if real behavior change is going to occur.
 Particularly when stress, fear, and anxiety are the emotional roots of behavior, it is humane, fair, and right to address the root cause rather than simply suppress or change the behavioral response.

 - Be honest at all times, including not guaranteeing the results of training and behavior programs, or suggesting that there are "quick fixes" to complex behavior problems.
 As behavior is affected by many factors, some of which are well beyond the control of Dr. Sarah and the dog's owners, and as behavior is also dynamic, it is misleading to offer guarantees.
-Rather, we apply our best knowledge based on the most recent scientific understanding to a well-defined training program, make adjustments as necessary, and help our dogs be the best they can be.
+Rather, we apply our best knowledge based on the most recent scientific understanding to a well-defined training program, make adjustments as necessary, to help our dogs e the best they can be.